Sharvesh1208/Hackathon-Information/README.md

 Don't: Neglect commenting and documenting your code, as this can lead to confusion for reviewers and future maintenance.

-Don't: Be afraid to ask for help from other participants or online communities if you get stuck.

 **By following these Do's and Don'ts, your team can effectively utilize Git for collaborative coding throughout the hackathon, ensuring a smooth and successful code submission process.**